thescalaguy/blog/source/_posts/Setting-up-a-Python-microservice.md

         response.raise_for_status()
 {% endcode %}

 We'll now run the agent and the services.
-The Parca Server which receives the profiles and displays them is part of the Docker compose file and will be running alongside the agent.
+The Parca Server which receives the profiles and displays them is part of the Docker compose file.
+The agent will run on the machine and send the profiles to the server.

 {% code lang:bash %}
  sudo ./parca-agent --remote-store-address="localhost:7070" --node="laptop" --http-address="0.0.0.0:7071" --remote-store-insecure